mooseyscountrygarden.com » Garden Tour » Wattle Woods« Glass-House Garden | Wattle Woods Flaxes »

 Wintering Over

 The glass-house in winter is always full of half hardy plants wintering over.
-In the Moosey garden we get frosty mornings, and pelargoniums and daisies wouldn't always survive.
+The Moosey winter garden gets chilly, frosty mornings, and pelargoniums and daisies in particular wouldn't always survive.

 My favourite peppermint pelargoniums are particularly susceptible.
+So they have to spend the winter indoors.
 Later in spring I'll take cuttings and repot the parent plants.
+Succulents too, need care - particularly the Aeoniums I love to have in patio pots.

 The glass-house is usually a warm, sheltered place to hide.